-We regret to announce that the visit of Nick Estes to Madison has been cancelled.
+We regret to announce that the visit of Nick Estes to Madison has been postponed.
 He has been advised not to travel due to the severity of the threat posed by COVID-19.

 We apologize for this change in the schedule, and will endeavor to reorganize another event with Nick at a later date.